 Dear friends and neighbors,

-We are happy to announce that Mayada, a Syrian refugee who arrived in the U.S. with her husband and four children six months ago co-sponsored by Rutgers Presbyterian Church and Church World Service, will be cooking and serving dinner for about 60 guests at Rutgers on Sunday, November 6 and Sunday, December 4, 2016.
+We are happy to announce that Mayada, a Syrian refugee who arrived in the U.S. with her husband and four children six months ago co-sponsored by Rutgers Presbyterian Church and Church World Service, will be cooking several dinners throughout the year.
 We got the idea from an article in the New York Times about similar dinners in Berlin.

 Dinner will be $40 for adults and $20 for children under 16; ALL proceeds will go directly to Mayada and help her support her family.
 Rutgers Church is donating the food and soft drinks, and several church members and neighbors will be volunteering their help to Mayada in the kitchen and dining room.